 In addition to all the Halloween happenings in Disney World during the fall season, there’s another big event happening – the Food and Wine Festival!
 This event takes place in EPCOT and features 30+ food booths with exclusive eats and drinks, unique merchandise, activities, and more.

 In addition to the food booths, you can enjoy the Eat To The Beat Concert series, which features a different band each weekend.
 Or, you can partake in Emile’s Fromage Montage, which involves purchasing select cheese dishes to receive a prize.
-And, if you want something to do besides eating your way “around the world,” you can complete a scavenger hunt during the Food and Wine Festival.

-Plus, new in 2022 is a Halloween Scavenger Hunt!
+Plus, back in 2023 is a Halloween Scavenger Hunt!
 Known as Pluto’s Pumpkin Pursuit, guests visiting EPCOT can make their way around the park on the hunt for hidden pumpkins that are decorated like Disney characters to win a prize.
 Note that this Halloween scavenger hunt is an additional cost.
 You can purchase the map at several gift shops and bring it back once completed for your prize.

 MORE INFORMATION FOR YOUR TRIP TO DISNEY WORLD

 - UNIVERSAL HALLOWEEN: THE ULTIMATE GUIDE TO UNIVERSAL HALLOWEEN HORROR NIGHTS

 - ROLLER COASTERS: 9 THRILLING & FUN DISNEY WORLD ROLLER COASTERS